 I grew up on the Lower East Side of Manhattan, a stone’s throw from Chinatown so I’m kind of picky about my fried rice.
-Whenever my mom had a few extra bucks, she’d treat me and my siblings to dinner at a small restaurant there, off the beaten path.
-Sometimes the posted menu was in Chinese and we’d have to ask the waiter for a familiar dish.
-Often, the family that owned the place sat at a big round table right alongside the patrons sharing a big bowl of noodles, chatting in Chinese.
-I was determined to learn how to make fried rice that reminded me of those days and I think I’ve finally figured it out.
-The two must-haves: a sizzling hot wok or skillet and day-old white rice. — L. Weal
+If my mom had a little room in the budget, my siblings and I got treated to dinner at small Chinese restaurants, some that were off the beaten path.
+Sometimes the posted menu was in Chinese and we’d have to ask the waiter for a dish familiar to us.
+Often, the family that owned the place sat at a big round table right alongside the patrons sharing a big bowl of noodles, chatting in their native language.
+This recipe may not produce a dish exactly as I remember it from those days but it’s still one of my favorites.
+The two must-haves: a sizzling hot wok or skillet and day-old white rice.

 3 tablespoons canola oil